ShiftLeftSecurity/sbt-ci-release-early/readme.md

 ### Sonatype account
 If you don't have a sonatype account yet, follow the instructions in https://central.sonatype.org/pages/ossrh-guide.html to create one.
+It's advisable (yet optional) to create a user token, which guises your actual user/password.

 ### build.sbt
 Make sure `build.sbt` *does not* define any of the following settings:
 - `version`

 Ensure the following settings *are* defined in your `build.sbt`:
-- `enablePlugins(GitVersioning)`: enable sbt-git (automatically brought in as a plugin dependency)
 - `name`
-- `organization`: must match your sonatype account name
+- `organization`: must match your sonatype account
 - `licenses`
 - `developers`
 - `scmInfo`
-- `publishTo := sonatypePublishToBundle.value`
-- `Global/useGpgPinentry := true`: to ensure we're using `gpg --pinentry-mode loopback` - otherwise the sbt prompt asks for the key password, which will timeout on travis.ci.
-Note that this is required for gpg2.
-Do not configure if you use an older version (e.g. gpg1 shipped with `dist: xenial`).

 Example: https://github.com/mpollmeier/sbt-ci-release-early-usage/blob/master/build.sbt